alexdlaird/pyngrok/docs/integrations.rst

 Integration Examples
 ====================

-:code:`pyngrok` is useful in any number of integrations to let you test things locally without having to deploy, for instance to test locally without having to deploy or configure anything.
+:code:`pyngrok` is useful in any number of integrations to let us test things locally without having to deploy, for instance to test locally without having to deploy or configure anything.
 Below are some common usage examples.

 Flask